JuzerShakir/product_catalogue/README.md

 2. With Figaro Gem
 3. Or Manually loading ENV hash keys.

-To setup credentials in my local environment, I have used the first option.
-For this project I have used the first option.
-You are open to choose any you see fit.
-You can follow [this guide] (#http://railsapps.github.io/rails-environment-variables.html) to learn more about it and how to use them.
+For this project I have used the first option but you're re open to choose any you see fit.
+You can refer to [this guide](#http://railsapps.github.io/rails-environment-variables.html) to learn more about these options.

 #### With Rails Credentials